Skip to content

 Assets

-Storyblok includes a digital asset management system for asset management and delivery.
-Editors can upload assets in their space’s Asset Library.
+Storyblok includes a native digital asset manager (DAM) for asset management and delivery.
+To upload and manage assets, open the space’s Asset library.

-Storyblok delivers all assets via an AWS CloudFront CDN.
-Most assets will be served once from the origin service and then subsequently from the CDN, ensuring minimal latency.
+Storyblok delivers all assets via AWS CloudFront CDN.
+Assets are first served from the origin service, and subsequent calls are cached on the CDN to minimize latency.

-Images are served on different domains depending on the space's region.
+Images are served from different domains, depending on the space's region.

 RegionURL